justmarkham/DAT4/README.md

 * For more on logistic regression, watch the [first three videos](https://www.youtube.com/playlist?list=PL5-da3qGB5IC4vaDba5ClatUmFppXLAhE) (30 minutes total) from Chapter 4 of An Introduction to Statistical Learning.
 * UCLA's IDRE has a handy table to help you remember the [relationship between probability, odds, and log-odds](http://www.ats.ucla.edu/stat/mult_pkg/faq/general/odds_ratio.htm).
 * Better Explained has a very friendly introduction (with lots of examples) to the [intuition behind "e"](http://betterexplained.com/articles/an-intuitive-guide-to-exponential-functions-e/).
->>>>>>> e4c0026db010c89bc021bfdec4aee91280ca0889

-**Resources:**
-Chapter 4 of An Introduction to Statistical Learning has many good examples from which this lesson was adapted.
-Alternatively, Here is a related [website](http://www.datarobot.com/blog/classification-with-scikit-learn/) by DataRobot!

 ### Class 10: Model Evaluation Metrics
 * Finishing model evaluation procedures ([slides](slides/07_model_evaluation_procedures.pdf), [code](code/07_model_evaluation_procedures.py))